What is TOGAF? TOGAF: The Open Group Architecture Framework

 The TOGAF® Standard, Version 9.2 Overview

 The TOGAF® Standard is an open standard for enterprise architecture that provides a comprehensive approach to architecture design, development, and governance.
 It was created by The Open Group, an international consortium of more than 370 companies and organizations that produce and deliver leading-edge software, systems, and services.
-TOGAF is used by organizations all over the world to help them improve their business efficiency and effectiveness and realize a greater return on investment.
-It is an industry-standard architecture framework that may be used freely by your organization to develop an information systems architecture.
+TOGAF is used by organizations worldwide to help them improve their business efficiency and effectiveness and realize a greater return on investment.
+It is an industry-standard architecture framework that your organization may use freely to develop an information systems architecture.

 In addition, TOGAF is a popular framework because it’s open source.
-This means that businesses can access the guidelines and best practices for free, without needing to pay a consultant or licensing fees.
-TOGAF also offers certification for business professionals who want to demonstrate their expertise in using the framework.
+Businesses can access the guidelines and best practices for free without paying a consultant or licensing fees.
+TOGAF also offers certification for business professionals who want to demonstrate their expertise using the framework.

-avoid lock-in to proprietary solutions by standardizing to open methods for enterprise architecture,
+- avoid lock-in to proprietary solutions by standardizing open methods for enterprise architecture,

-save time and money and utilize resources more effectively and
+- save time and money, utilize resources more effectively, and

 achieve demonstrable ROI.